 GeorgiaCares provides free, unbiased and factual information and assistance to Medicare beneficiaries and their care partners with health and drug plans.
 GeorgiaCares, the State Health Insurance Assistance Program (SHIP), is a public-private partnership, administered by the Georgia Department of Human Services (DHS) Division of Aging Services (DAS).

-Students volunteering and interning with GeorgiaCares will gain extensive knowledge of Medicare and other benefits programs, experience conducting outreach in a variety of settings including health fairs, senior centers and libraries, and experience in marketing GeorgiaCares services.
+Students volunteering and interning with GeorgiaCares will gain extensive knowledge of Medicare and other benefits programs, experience conducting outreach and community education in a variety of settings including health fairs, senior centers and libraries, and experience in marketing GeorgiaCares services.

 ACCA’s Long Term Care Ombudsman Program (LTCO) works to improve the lives of residents of long-term care facilities in the 25-county east Georgia region.
 Ombudsman staff and Certified Volunteer Ombudsmen work to resolve complaints on behalf of residents.
 Ombudsmen visit long-term care facilities routinely to monitor conditions and quality of care., and also provide education regarding long-term care issues, identify long-term care concerns and advocate for needed change.